 Part 1 – Iain Macmillan’s photo session

-The above photo has had us puzzled for years, because when it was published on the Beatles official website in conjunction with the remastered albums in 2009, it had a caption identifying it as taken the morning of the actual shoot.
+The above photo has had us puzzled for years, because when it was published on the Beatles official website in conjunction with the remastered albums in 2009, it had a caption identifying it as having been taken the morning of the actual shoot.
 However, the light and shadows contradict the time of day, and the absence of the white VW Beetle contradicts the story, so later theories has it taken either days before the test photo with stand-ins or after the Beatles photo session, maybe as late as a year after.

 But let’s start with the six photos that photographer Iain Macmillan took, while standing on a stepladder in front of the crossing.
 He used a Hasselblad camera with a 50mm wide-angle lens, aperture f22, at 1/500 seconds.
 Or at least, that’s what was reported earlier – but again in comes Richard Heath with some corrections: “Regarding the camera exposure: Back in those days film speed was not all that fast, maybe 64-100 ASA which I would be amazed if that gave you a setting of f22 and 1/500th of a second.
 I would think it would be 2 or 3 stops down from there, maybe f11/f16 at 1/250th, even 1/125th of a second. … Strangely the rear shot of the wall/girl was shot on a different film (but) both front and rear films were Kodak, as most transparency film was in those days.”